MicrosoftDocs/cpp-docs/docs/standard-library/range-concepts.md

 - publicly and unambiguously deriving from the empty class `ranges::view_base`, or
 - specializing `ranges::enable_view<T>` to `true`

-Option 1 is generally preferred because `view_interface` also provides default implementation that save some boilerplate code you have to write.
+Option 1 is generally preferred because `view_interface` also provides default implementation that saves some boilerplate code you have to write.

 Failing that, option 2 is a little simpler than option 3.